Modeling Diffusion and Permeation Across the Stratum Corneum Lipid Barrier: Methods

 \subsection{Model Systems}

+The SC is a complex structure composed of cornified cells embedded in a lipid matrix, an arrangement often described as a brick-and-mortar architecture.\cite{Michaels.Shaw.1975.DrugPermeationHuman, Elias.Elias.1983.EpidermalLipidsBarrier,Schmitt.Neubert.2020.StateArtStratum} Atomistic studies of skin permeation typically focus on the lipid matrix, which is the only continuous component of the SC and represents a major barrier to permeation.
+Extrapolation to the full SC requires combining MD-based transport properties with macroscopic models that account for additional SC components and the detailed permeation pathway.\cite{Wang.Nitsche.2007.MultiphaseMicroscopicDiffusion,Wang.Nagel.2023.TransdermalLateralEffective}

+The structure of the SC lipid matrix has been extensively characterized using a range of experimental techniques.
+There is broad consensus that it consists predominantly of an approximately equimolar mixture of ceramides (CERs), free fatty acids (FFAs), and cholesterol (CHOL), organized into at least two lamellar microphases: the short periodicity phase (SPP) and the long periodicity phase (LPP).\cite{Sparr.Topgaard.2023.StratumCorneumBarrier,Bouwstra.Gooris.2023.SkinBarrierExtraordinary}

+The SPP, with a repeat distance of about \SIrange{5}{6}{nm}, is commonly described as a stack of lipid bilayers.
+In contrast, the LPP, with a repeat distance of roughly \SIrange{12}{14}{nm}, is often regarded as a more complex multilamellar arrangement stabilized by $\omega$-acyl ceramides that may adopt extended rather than hairpin conformations.
+Substantial modeling efforts have been dedicated to understanding both phases, with recent work emphasizing the LPP, whose precise molecular structure remains incompletely resolved.\cite{Sparr.Topgaard.2023.StratumCorneumBarrier,Bouwstra.Gooris.2023.SkinBarrierExtraordinary}

-We studied three solutes—acetone, 6-MHO, and water—representing two skin-oil oxidation products and a reference compound.
-These solutes permeate through a model stratum corneum (SC) lipid bilayer, originally proposed by Klauda \textit{et al.}, and representative of the short periodicity phase (SPP)—the tightly packed lamellar arrangement of lipids that forms the primary diffusion barrier in the SC (Figure~\ref{fig:model}).\cite{das_physics_2016,wang_models_2018}
+Here, we investigate the permeation of three solutes—acetone, 6-MHO, and water—representing two skin-oil oxidation products and a reference molecule.
+These solutes permeate through a model SC lipid bilayer originally proposed by Wang and Klauda\cite{wang_models_2018} and representative of the SPP.
+The present work focuses on the SPP as a tractable and widely used model system.
+Establishing robust methodology for diffusivity estimation in this simpler context provides a foundation for future studies that will incorporate the LPP and more realistic SC architectures.